-The Residential Category includes zoning for multi-family housing generally averaging 7.5 dwelling units per gross acre up to 22 dwelling units per gross acre in order to provide for a diversity of housing choices.
-Multifamily housing should be located within, or in close proximity to urban areas shown on the Adjusted Urbanized Area Map, or near shopping and employment centers or within Planned Development Projects.

-High density zonings are intended for locations in the more intensely developed sections of the County.
+- Strategy 1.04B(4): The Residential Category includes zoning for multi-family housing generally averaging 7.5 dwelling units per gross acre up to 22 dwelling units per gross acre in order to provide for a diversity of housing choices.
+Multifamily housing should be located within, or in close proximity to urban areas shown on the Adjusted Urbanized Area Map, or near shopping and employment centers or within Planned Development Projects. - Strategy 1.04B(5): High density zonings are intended for locations in the more intensely developed sections of the County.
 New residential development of high density housing shall utilize the Planned Development Project (PDP) process.
-Regulatory criteria shall include standards that evaluate and address suitability of the location including:
+Regulatory criteria shall include standards that evaluate and address suitability of the location including: - a. proximity to existing or designated commercial areas, corridors, or employment centers; - b. direct or limited local access to arterial or collector roadways;

-- a. proximity to existing or designated commercial areas, corridors, or employment centers; - b. direct or limited local access to arterial or collector roadways; - availability of appropriate infrastructure and services capacity at the site including police, fire, emergency medical services, potable water utility supply, sewer utility supply, and primary and secondary school facilities; - d. protection of high quality environmentally sensitive resources or historic and archaeological resources; - e. the character and density of existing and approved residential development in the surrounding area.

-All multi-family developments shall be located such that the integrity of nearby established single family neighborhoods is preserved:

-- a. multi-family development may serve as a density transition located on the periphery of single family neighborhoods and connecting to higher intensity uses; - multi-family developments at a density incompatible with surrounding land uses should not access arterial or collector roadway systems through established singlefamily neighborhoods.
+availability of appropriate infrastructure and services capacity at the site including police, fire, emergency medical services, potable water utility supply, sewer utility supply, and primary and secondary school facilities; d. protection of high quality environmentally sensitive resources or historic and archaeological resources; e. the character and density of existing and approved residential development in the surrounding area.
+Strategy 1.04B(7): All multi-family developments shall be located such that the integrity or nearby established single family neighborhoods is preserved: multi-family development may serve as a density transition located on the periphery of single family neighborhoods and connecting to higher intensity uses; b. multi-family developments at a density incompatible with surrounding land uses should not access arterial or collector roadway systems through established single-family neighborhoods.
+Comments: The proposed development is consistent with the future land use of the parcel and is located in a n appropriate location for the proposed density.

-Comments:

-The proposed development is consistent with the future land use of the parcel and is located in a n appropriate location for the proposed density.